alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 What is the overall argument that Sullivan is making?
 Sullivan rejects the popular claim that the opacity and complexity of DNN models are an in-principle problem for gaining understanding from DNN models.
 In contrary, she argues that it is not the opacity and complexity of DNN models that are the limiting factor when considering DNN as explanatory models, but like with any other model, simple or complex, it comes down to whether the model is linked to the target phenomenon.
 She introduces the notion of link uncertainty as the actual limiting factor.

+What does Sullivan refute?
+She refutes that "DL models cannot be used for understanding merely due to some opacity".

 What is link uncertainty?
 At best, by using a model we want to understand what the actual causes of a phenomenon are.
 To enable the understanding of actual causes, the causes that the model identifies must be empirically (or scientifically) validated as actual causes.
 As long as the causes identified by the model are not empirically (or scientifically) shown to be the actual causes, there is a high degree of link uncertainty between the model and the target phenomenon.